forseti-security/forseti-security/_docs/guides/development/index.md

 You can find unit tests in the top-level `tests/` directory.
 We use [`unittest`](https://docs.python.org/2/library/unittest.html) from standard Python to run our tests.

-Before you run unit tests, please build the protos.
-Some of the unit tests rely on the compiled protos.
+Before you run unit tests, please build the protos if you haven't already.
+Some of the unit tests will fail if they cannot find the required protos.

   ```bash
   # In the toplevel Forseti directory